Heading off to college?

 requirement to provide “safe” meal options.
 Again…be nice and learn how you can influence people to “do the right thing.”
 Identify and engage the individuals at school who can make a difference, and keep advocating for yourself (and your fellow celiacs) until you get what you are entitled to!

-New England Celiac Organization (www.neceliac.org) is a 501(c)(3) non-profit organization dedicated to educating and advocating for individuals with celiac disease and non-celiac gluten sensitivities, their families, and communities throughout New England.
-NECO provides education, awareness, and support for persons with celiac and the medical community through in-person events and the online community.
+National Celiac Association is a 501(c)(3) non-profit organization dedicated to educating and advocating for individuals with celiac disease and non-celiac gluten sensitivities, their families, and communities throughout the nation.
+NCA provides education, awareness, and support for persons with celiac and the medical community through in-person events and the online community.

 What is Celiac Disease?